Arturo’s island is the title of a famous novel by Elsa Morante about Procida, a small island close to Naples.

-Procida is the less popular of the Campania islands: Capri with its famous “piazzetta” and its streets full of rich shops, Ischia with its thermal baths and its expensive spa, and then Procida, the smallest one, still wild and close to nature.
+Procida is the less popular of the Campania islands: Capri with its famous “Piazzetta” and its streets full of rich shops, Ischia with its thermal baths and its expensive spa, and then Procida, the smallest one, still wild and close to nature.

 A volcanic island, Procida looks like a small piece of Naples, detached by this and fallen in the sea.
-Also its history is very similar to the Neapolitan one: initially colonized by the Greeks and then by the Romans, it has continued to be occupied by many different kingdoms.
-It underwent the feudal rule of Federico II, became spoil of Carlo V and was plundered by Saraceni pirates.
+Also, its history is very similar to the Neapolitan one: initially colonized by the Greeks and then by the Romans, it has continued to be occupied by many different kingdoms.
+It underwent the feudal rule of Federico II, became the spoil of Carlo V and was plundered by Saraceni pirates.

 Going down from Terra Murata, you can find the wonderful seaside village the ” Corricella”.
-The Corricella is the best example of Procidan architecture, with colorful buildings leaning one against the other, connected by stairs and arches.
-Legend has it that the houses must be of different colors, in order to be recognized by the sailors coming back home.
+The Corricella is the best example of Procida architecture, with colorful buildings leaning one against the other, connected by stairs and arches.
+Legend has it that the houses must be of different colors, to be recognized by the sailors coming back home.
 Corricella is also famous because here the movie ” il Postino” with Massimo Troisi was shot.

-On the opposite side of the island there is the ” Chiaiolella”, a small harbor where you can swim looking at Ischia in front of you, and Vivara on the right side.
+On the opposite side of the island, there is the ” Chiaiolella”, a small harbor where you can swim looking at Ischia in front of you, and Vivara on the right side.

 So, what are you waiting for?